branaway/Japid/readme.txt

 Version History:

+2011/2/16: V0.7.0:
+    1. Improved the integration of Play! built-in @CacheFor@ annotation with the @`invoke@/@`a@ command.
+Now it's recommended to use the annotation to specify the timeout value for caching, instead of using an optional argument with the @`invoke@ command.
+        Please see the more.Portlets.index() action in the JapidSample sample app for an example.
+    2. Major improvement to the home.textile in the documentation directory.
+It's usable as a quick Japid guide.

 2011/1/26: V0.6.2: the old tag invocation syntax is deprecated in favor of directives.
     1. internally, started using JavaParser to accurately parse parameters and arguments to tags and actions.